lumberjackwizard/PSO-GroupMembership/README.md

+This script was created using PowerShell 7.4.5.

-Powershell script created to list the virtual machines that comprise NSX groups.
+PowerShell script created to list the virtual machines that comprise NSX groups.
 The script will request the nsx manager IP/FQDN, username, and password, which will result in a menu where you'll be prompted with 2 choices:

 1. Enter a specific group for which you want the VM membership or
 2. Obtain the VM memberhips of all user created groups